dan-watson/cv/README.md

 * Search API written in node / express.
 Backed by OpenSearch
 * Search communications ruby gem to return results and index documents in our search index
+* Extraction of Invoicing, Content Access, Pricing and Subscriptions to an API layer from our Monolith
 *  Ruby Scheduler - a custom ruby application triggered by Amazon Event Bridge which in turn spins up Amazon Lambda serverless functions
 *  Ruby Authenticator - authenticates school users against their internal